Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Simulation Details and Supplementary Analysis

 where $C$ is the constant used in the clipping activation, and $\Phi$ and $\phi$ are the cumulative distribution function and probability density function of the standard normal distribution, respectively.
 As $C\to\infty$, this value converges to $1$.
 In our experiments, we set $C=100$, and we approximate $\mathbb{E}[(Z^{x^{i}})^{2}]$ by $1$.
 Consequently, the covariances of the limiting variables for the vectors $\tilde{v}^{a,j}$ and dot-product scores $\mathring{p}_{i,j}^{(a)}$ simplify as described in Example~\ref{eg:MultiHead},

 and

 To estimate the empirical distributions of finite-width attention outputs and their corresponding infinite-width limits, we employ Monte Carlo sampling.
-For each such estimation, $50,000$ samples are drawn.
+For each such estimation, $50,000$ samples are drawn, unless otherwise noted.
 Kernel density estimation (KDE) is used to visualize these empirical distributions.